Romambo/JCSDK_DocumentFile/unity_Document.md

         5. Export xcode project

         6. Add all resource libraries and files to xcode projcet.
 Look at the downloaded "SDKFile" file
+            Since unity2019.3 and later versions, Unity-Framework becomes a Target independently, and the original Unity-Iphone Target relies on Unity-Framework to add configuration and related static libraries, and dynamic libraries still need to be added to Unity-Iphone Target
             <details>
             <summary>Unity2019.2 and lower</summary>

               1、In the "class" directory, right-click to find "Add Files to "Unity-iPhone"" and click it, then a selection box will appear, find SDKFile, select it and add
               ![图片1]
-              Opt-in target
+              Opt-in Unity-iPhone target
               ![图片2]
-              2、Find the following library files in the Unity-iPhone target and modify their Embed
+              2、Find the following dynamic library files in the Unity-iPhone target and modify their Embed
-              Some of these libraries are dynamic libraries，you need find Unity-iPhone target -> General -> Framework,Librares,and Embedded Content
+              find Unity-iPhone target -> General -> Framework,Librares,and Embedded Content
-              Find the following library and change "Do Not Embed"->"Embed & Sign" after them ,as follows:
+              change "Do Not Embed"->"Embed & Sign" after them ,as follows:
               > KSAdSDK.framework                   (Embed & Sign)
               > KochavaCore.framework               (Embed & Sign)
               > KochavaTracker.framework            (Embed & Sign)
               > KochavaAdNetwork.framework          (Embed & Sign)

              ![图片5]

            Then build your project, make sure there are no errors
             </details>

             <details>
             <summary>Unity2019.3 and later</summary>

+              1、In the "class" directory, right-click to find "Add Files to "Unity-iPhone"" and click it, then a selection box will appear, find SDKFile, select it and add
+              ![图片1]
+              Opt-in Unity-Framework target
+              ![图片3]

+              2、Add the following dynamic library to Unity-iPhone Target，change "Do Not Embed"->"Embed & Sign" after them ,as follows:
+              > KSAdSDK.framework                   (Embed & Sign)
+              > KochavaCore.framework               (Embed & Sign)
+              > KochavaTracker.framework            (Embed & Sign)
+              > KochavaAdNetwork.framework          (Embed & Sign)
+              How to add: Find Unity-iPhone target -> General -> Framework,Librares, and Embedded Content, then click "+", add other -> add files in the lower left corner (they are respectively in SDKFile->DataCollection_SDK->KochavaSDK, SDKFile-> ADThirdParty_SDK->KSAdSDK)
+              ![图片4]

+              ![图片6]

             </details>

         6. Import all library files.
 Look at the downloaded "SDKFile" file